Current Liabilities: What They Are & How to Calculate [+ Calculator]

 Unearned Revenue

-Unearned revenue is cash received from a customer for goods or services that haven’t yet been provided but will be fulfilled within 12 months.
+Unearned revenue, also called deferred revenue, is cash received from a customer for goods or services that have not been provided but will be fulfilled within 12 months.
+It can be considered as “prepayment” for products or services that will be supplied in the future.
 Common examples include insurance payments made in advance, prepaid rent, annual subscriptions for computer software, or gift cards.

 Current Portion of Long-term Debts